 Make sure your pruning tools are clean and sharp.
 If they were previously used to prune a diseased plant, give them a quick wipe down with rubbing alcohol to sterilize.
 Additionally, after cutting out dead or diseased material from your rose, sterilize your pruning tool again before using it on a healthy cane.

 Always cut stems at a 45 degree angle just above (at least ¼ inch) an outward-facing bud.
 This will encourage the plant to grow outward, rather than in on itself.

 Hybrid and Floribunda Roses

-In late winter or early spring, cut back old wood about 30 to 40 percent before growth begins.
+In late winter or very early spring, the roses need a good clearing out and cutting back before they start greening up and branching.
+About the time forsythias bloom, take out all the dead wood, crossing canes, and spindly growth.
+Then shape and prune back everything else, taking into account the style of the garden and the size and nature of the variety.
+Cut back old wood about 30 to 40 percent before growth begins.
 Always cut to a live bud pointing away from the center of the shrub to encourage outward growth.
 Start deadheading after the first flush of flower, and continue throughout the summer to encourage more blooms.

 Species Roses, Old Roses, and Once-Blooming Shrub Roses

 Generally hardier then other roses, these more primitive types bloom first on old wood mid-summer; re-bloomers repeat on the current season’s growth.

 In early spring, remove diseased, broken, or dead branches.
 After flowering, prune lightly and selectively to shape the bushes and control growth.

 These roses tend to bloom on old wood.

 It’s fine to remove winter-killed branches or otherwise damaged wood early in the year, but defer your annual pruning until summer, after the peak of bloom.
 Prune to remove undesirable canes and to shape and train growth.
 Side branches tend to flower more heavily than central leaders.